To live and surf great waves for the rest of their lives. That is the dream of all surfers.

 Morocco — A Fun Place To Be

-What sets the Rapturecamps founders apart from other entrepreneurs is that money was never the goal, but rather a belief in achieving a happy lifestyle.
+What sets the Rapturecamps founders apart from other entrepreneurs is that money was never the goal.
+Rather a belief in achieving a happy lifestyle.
 And it was their love of surfing that propelled them.

 Surf Camps in Bali and Portugal

 Rapturecamps’ founders have had a lot of help along the way and we will never forget this.
-We would like to thank our friends and family from Australia and Austria who have assisted us in whatever way they could, and all the others that we have met along the way.
-Big thanks to those who have helped (and still do) with the management of the camps, sourcing vehicles, and of course teaching surf lessons.
+We would like to thank our friends and family from Australia and Austria who have assisted us in whatever way they could.
+Also, all the others that we have met along the way.
+Big thanks to those who have helped (and still do) with the management of the camps.
+Also with sourcing vehicles, and of course teaching surf lessons.

 Hopefully after reading this you will see Rapturecamps the way that we see it: as the homes of these two friends and not just another surf camp.